-Dennis Danziger, Co-Founder, has taught English and Sports Literature in the Los Angeles Unified School District for over twenty years.
-In collaboration with his wife, Amy Friedman and PEN USA’s Pen in the Classroom program, he has shepherded hundreds of students to publish their first essay in the PEN USA Anthologies.
-Since 2013, he has served as instigator, prompter, and editor of the POPS the Club anthologies and other student writing and as sponsor of the inaugural POPS Club at Venice High.
+Dennis Danziger, Co-Founder and Secretary, has taught English and Sports Literature in the Los Angeles Unified School District for over twenty years.
+In collaboration with his wife, Amy Friedman and PEN USA’s Pen in the Classroom program, he has shepherded hundreds of students to publish their first essay in books, magazines and online journals.
+Since 2013, he has served as instigator, prompter, and editor of POPS the Club’s anthologies and other student writing and as sponsor of the inaugural POPS Club at Venice High.
 He retired from teaching in 2017 and now volunteers at POPS Venice.
 Mr. Danziger’s essays have appeared in numerous magazines and newspapers.
 He is a novelist and playwright who currently works closely with Hollywood’s Stephanie Feury Theater.
 You can learn more about his work at djdanziger.com.

 Lori Kozlowski is a journalist, editorial director, and media leader.
 In 2017, she formed More Light Media to work with brands, nonprofits, and NGOs on their unique storytelling needs.
 Ms. Kozlowski’s journalism career began at the LA Times, where she was a senior editor helping to form the media company’s digital strategy.
 She has worked as a senior editor at Forbes, as head of the media division of the music management company Atom Factory, and partnered with Google on Project Empathy, a virtual media project exploring human rights violations and social justice within the U.S. prison system, seeking to shift public policy and reshape the way the public and politicians think about criminal justice in America.
 Ms. Kozlowski formed media partnerships with The Atlantic and screened original work at the Democratic National Convention.
 She has written for a number of national publications and served as adjunct faculty at the University of Southern California and Chapman University.